GregoryConrad/rearch-dart/README.md

 such as those provided by a user or some external mechanism.
 Factories allow you to create an object for however long you need it, and gracefully handle its state and disposal.

-For that reason, rearch exposes a way to make working with the factory pattern easier;
+For that reason, ReArch exposes a way to make working with the factory pattern easier;
 see the [documentation] for more.

-#### What's wrong with `autoDispose`?
+##### What's wrong with `autoDispose`?
-> TL;DR: rearch is smart enough to know which capsules it can dispose automatically.
+> TL;DR: ReArch is smart enough to know which capsules it can dispose automatically.
 (Cool, right?)

 AutoDispose, in my opinion, is a broken concept.
 When you have to rely on hacks like a timer to keep something from being disposed (`disposeDelay`)